 UCR SOM RECEIVES CONTINUED ACCREDITATION FROM LCME On Tuesday, June 18, the UC Riverside School of Medicine learned that it had received continued full accreditation from the Liaison Committee on Medical Education (LCME).
 LCME accreditation is a voluntary, peer-reviewed process of quality assurance that determines whether the medical education program meets established standards while also fostering institutional and programmatic improvement.
 "This would not have been possible without the hard work and collaboration of many, including faculty, staff, and students," said Deborah Deas, MD, MPH, the vice chancellor of health sciences and the Mark and Pam Rubin dean, in an announcement to the school.
 "I would like to thank Dr. Pablo Joo, senior associate dean for medical education, for his leadership, LCME sub-committee chairs, sub-committee members, faculty, administrative and executive assistants, staff, trainees, students, and affiliates for your unwavering commitment to excellence throughout this process."
-"The successful accreditation is a testament to the dedication and passion of the entire UCR SOM community and marks just the beginning," Joo said.
+"The successful accreditation is a testament to the dedication and passion of the entire UCR SOM community-and marks just the beginning," Joo said.
 "It provides a strong foundation upon which we will build, leveraging our strengths, creativity, and passions to become national leaders in mission-based medical education."

+TO READ THE FULL STORY SCAN OR COD OR VISIT HTTPS://ATU.CR/LCME

+18 EDUCATION

-D READ THE FULL STOR SCAN OR CODE OR VISIT https://atu.cr/acgmi DAVID A. ACOSTA SPEAKS AT DEI COLLOQUIUM
+DAVID A. ACOSTA SPEAKS AT DEI COLLOQUIUM